Completing and submitting practice exercises

 • Some questions require short written responses which should be completed as Markdown formatted text above or below the related code block—not as a comment inside the code block!

-• If all of your code blocks run smoothly, you should be able to “render” the .qmd document to create a new HTML document.
-When I review completed assignments, trying to render the document will always be my first step.
+• If all of your code blocks run, you should be able to “render” the .qmd document into a new HTML document.
+When I review completed assignments, my first step is always to try to render the document.

 • When you done with the exercise, please change the front matter for the document from status: Available to status: Complete.